gvwilson/thirdbit/fiction/maddy-roo/index.md

 She closed her eyes,
 but that just made it worse,
 so she opened them,
-which made it even worser.
+which made it worse still.

-"Where's this base of yours?" she asked, half-shouting to be heard over wind of their passage, the bot's roaring motor, and the rattles coming from inside its torso that she really hoped were normal.
+"Where's this base of yours?" she asked, half-shouting to be heard over wind of their passage, Dockety's roaring motor, and the rattles coming from inside its torso that she really hoped were normal.